 While there’s no scientific data to support the notion that pregnancy massage is unsafe during the first trimester, most practitioners strictly avoid it.
 This may be because most miscarriages happen during the first three months of pregnancy.
 However, there’s no established link between a miscarriage and a prenatal massage.

-Since there are too many myths and misconceptions surrounding the topic, there’s a chance for the “placebo effect” to kick in and induce the symptoms.
-It’s recommended to go for therapy once a month until 27 weeks of pregnancy and then twice up to 36 weeks.
-After that, visits can be increased up to once a week till birth.
+Since there are too many myths and misconceptions surrounding the topic, the “placebo effect” may kick in and induce symptoms; therapy is recommended once a month until 27 weeks of pregnancy and then twice up to 36 weeks.
+After that, visits can be increased to once a week until birth.

-The general rule of thumb, as you can see, is to start by visiting your therapist once a month and then gradually frequent the visits as the birth time approaches.
+As you can see, the general rule of thumb is to start by visiting your therapist once a month and then gradually frequent the visits as birth time approaches.

-In the end, it’s of utmost importance to keep your subjective wellness and feelings in view.
-If you’re indecisive about your own needs, you should seek consultation from your doctor and a certified prenatal therapist.
+Ultimately, it is paramount to keep your subjective wellness and feelings in mind.
+If you’re indecisive about your needs, you should seek consultation from your doctor and a certified prenatal therapist.
 A certified massage therapist should be able to advise you about how often you should get a massage and adapt the therapy based on your specific needs.

 What to expect during a pregnancy massage?

-It’s good to learn about a few things before going to your massage therapist for a prenatal massage.
+Learning about a few things before going to your massage therapist for a prenatal massage is good.
 A prenatal massage session can be between 60 and 90 minutes and may last even longer.
 However, in most cases, it’s not less than 60 minutes.

-As for the room, it will be comfortably designed for the expecting mother.
-It’ll be quiet and have a peaceful environment to promote relaxation and a sense of well-being.
+The room will be comfortably designed for the expecting mother.
+It will be quiet and peaceful, promoting relaxation and well-being.

-A certified, well-trained prenatal therapist will have complete knowledge about a pregnant woman’s anatomy and physiology.
-They will use this knowledge and experience to recommend the best position for the massage, and which types of strokes and pressure points to avoid.
+A certified, well-trained prenatal therapist will have complete knowledge of a pregnant woman’s anatomy and physiology.
+They will use this knowledge and experience to recommend the best position for the massage and which types of strokes and pressure points to avoid.

 Some practitioners use aromatherapy oils to amplify the effect of massage on pregnant women.
 Some women may be allergic to the smell of specific essential oils.
 If you have any such issues, you may ask your therapist to avoid using a particular oil.

 It’s pertinent to mention that aromas can’t solely account for a long list of aromatherapy benefits.
-The fragrance alone can just create a sense of well-being in you–which is psychological in nature.
-This psychological feeling of well-being, in turn, can also lead to a lot of positive bodily changes.
+The fragrance alone can create a sense of well-being in you–which is psychological.
+This psychological feeling of well-being, in turn, can also lead to many positive bodily changes.
 However, the genuine magic part is played by essential oils.

-(Aromatherapy is incredibly useful in curing muscular aches, fatigue, and insomnia during pregnancy.
-These oils, when rubbed, ease stress and create a feeling of relaxation in pregnant women.
+Aromatherapy is incredibly useful in curing muscular aches, fatigue, and insomnia during pregnancy.
+When rubbed, these oils ease stress and create a feeling of relaxation in pregnant women.

-Who doesn’t know our bodies have their own oil-producing glands, called “sebaceous glands,” located in the skin.
+Who doesn’t know our bodies have oil-producing glands, called “sebaceous glands,” in the skin?
 These glands produce an oily secretion called “ sebum,” which protects our skin against countless microorganisms.
 Applying oil to our body, especially after bathing, provides similar benefits.

 A BBC report, sourcing data from multiple studies, indicates that oil massages can boost a newborn’s weight gain, prevent bacterial infections, and cut infant mortality by up to 50%.
-Studies cited in the article indicate that oil massages, even as simple as a tummy rub, are very beneficial for the infant’s overall well-being.)
+Studies cited in the article indicate that oil massages, even as simple as a tummy rub, benefit the infant’s overall well-being.)

 Pregnant women, especially those with complications or high-risk factors, may be asked to secure a release from their obstetric providers, which is a good practice anyway.

-How to give a prenatal massage at home?
+How do you give a prenatal massage at home?

 These tips can be used at home by your partner or friend to give you an excellent prenatal massage:

-• Rub the back of the foot with lotion for smoother strokes.
+- Rub the back of the foot with lotion for smoother strokes.
 Next, rub the feet in small circles around the ankles, from the toes to both ankles.
-Next, using the thumbs of both hands, draw small circles under the toes.
+Next, draw small circles under the toes using both hands and thumbs.
 Additionally, move your thumbs down and up over your heels.
 You can also gently pull the toes and rub between the toes with your thumbs and index fingers.
-It is best to avoid pressing the heel against the ankle bone as it’s discomforting.
+It is best to avoid pressing the heel against the ankle bone as it is discomforting.

-• Using the palms of your hands or fingertips, gently press down on the neck muscles.
+- Using the palms of your hands or fingertips, gently press down on the neck muscles.
 Slide between the top of the shoulder and the base of the skull.
-The procedure should be performed on the posterior and both lateral sides of the recipient’s neck.
+The procedure should be performed on the posterior and lateral sides of the recipient’s neck.

-• Do not massage the stomach!
-If the recipient desires it, gently rub the tummy for a short time.
+- Do not massage the stomach!
+If the recipient desires it, gently rub the tummy briefly.

 Myths surrounding prenatal massage

 Even though pregnancy massage incorporates many benefits for an expectant mother, many myths and misconceptions surround the topic.
 These myths are promoted and amplified by online forums and social media and act as a significant barrier between the subject and scientific exploration of this particular massage form.
-Let’s take a look into the most common myths about pregnancy massage and debunk them.
+Let’s examine the most common myths about pregnancy massage and debunk them.

 1. Prenatal massage can lead to miscarriage